 Removing friction for improved conversion

-Whether it’s a rethink or a repair on your hands, doing maintenance on your conversion funnel is a valuable exercise to keep your site’s UX in good condition.
+Whether it’s a rethink or a repair on your hands, doing maintenance or conducting regular assessments on your conversion funnel is a valuable exercise to keep your site’s UX in good condition.
 By narrowing in on the possible issue and trying different strategies, you can remove unnecessary bumps and clear the path for your customers to have the smoothest possible experience.